Please ensure Javascript is enabled for purposes of website accessibility

 • rice paper rolls

-• hot and cold food sold to take away from a restaurant, shop, venue or food truck
+• hot and cold food sold for consumption on-site or to take away from a restaurant, shop, venue or food truck

 • condiments that are not pre-packaged but are put into single-serve containers on the premises prior to being provided with takeaway food.